-What exactly is boat trimming?
+What exactly is boat trim?

 I have been using trim tabs for several years, why should I change them with Hydrotabs?

-- Conventional flaps considerably protrude out of the transom and they are pretty inconvenient
+- Conventional flaps considerably protrude out of the transom and they are pretty inconvenient with activities like fishing.

-Are Hydrotabs appropriate for planning and semi-planning motor boats?
+Are Hydrotabs appropriate for planning and semi-planning motorboats?

-Are Hydrotabs appropriate for a small and light motor boats like inflatables or RIBs?
+Are Hydrotabs appropriate for a small and light motorboats like inflatables or RIBs?

 Frequently Asked Questions for Moby (or 4DHC) Auto Controller and NMEA 2000 Network